Barczyszyn/Project-Node-Express/README.md

 # Project-Node-Express
-A small API project with NodeJs and Express.
+A small API project with NodeJS and Express.